Last updated on

 Cost of Training: $80-$100 (prices vary, but this is a rough outline

-States that honor or recognize the South Carolina Concealed Weapons Permit
+States that honor or recognize the South Carolina Concealed Weapons Resident Permit

-South Carolina honors or recognizes the following states’ concealed carry permits
+South Carolina honors or recognizes the following states’ concealed carry resident permits

-* denotes SC only recognizes Idaho Enhanced Permit
+* denotes SC only recognizes the Enhanced Permit

 Note: South Carolina will not recognize non-resident permits from any state